octoTurnip/ha-flipped-utilities/README.md

 ## Base Color

 Material color themes are built around a base color, from which all other theme colors are derived depending on the scheme rules.
-This color defaults to `#4C5C92` (a shade of blue), but can be set to any other color using the color picker.
+This color defaults to `#4C5C92` (a shade of blue), but can be set to any other color using the color wheel.

 ### Home Assistant Android App Color Sensor